tc39/proposal-smart-pipelines/readme.md

 [TO DO: Rewrite this section to the conventions of the ES specification.]

 A pipe expression’s semantics are:
-1. The topic expression is evaluated into the topic’s value; call this `topicValue`.
+1. The antecedent is evaluated into the topic’s value; call this `topicValue`.
 2. [The body is tested for its type][smart body syntax]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?